Mali Empire: Copper

 Copper was also a valued commodity in imperial Mali.
-According to the records of Ibn Battuta, copper which traded in bars was mined from Takedda in the north and traded in the south for gold.
+According to Ibn Battuta, copper was mined from Takedda in the north and traded by the bar in the south for gold.
 Contemporary sources claim 60 copper bars traded for 100 dinars of gold.
+The Akan would trade gold for two thirds its weight in copper.
+Copper was also traded to Benin, Ife and Nri.

 Military

 The number and frequency of conquests in the late 13th century and throughout the 14th century indicate the Kolonkan mansas inherited and/or developed a capable military.
 Sundjata is credited with at least the initial organisation of the Manding military.
 However, it went through radical changes before reaching the legendary proportions proclaimed by its subjects.
 As a result of steady tax revenue and stable government beginning in the last quarter of the 13th century, the Mali Empire was able to project its power throughout its own extensive domain and beyond.
 It had a well-organised army with an elite corps of horsemen and many foot soldiers in each battalion.
 An army was required to guard the borders to protect its flourishing trade.
 Evidence of cavalry in terracotta figures suggest the empire's prosperous economy as horses are not indigenous to Africa.